 The state is also releasing testing numbers by county.
 Click on the Florida testing tab on the map above to see how many people in your county have been tested for COVID-19.

 Gov. Ron DeSantis issued a state-wide stay-at-home executive order that began April 3.
 The first phase of reopening begin May 4 under a new executive order.
 The governor plans to reopen the state’s economy in three stages.
 On June 5, most of Florida entered phase two of its reopening plan.
+Since then, some areas of the state have scaled back reopening plans due to a spike in cases.
+Mask mandates have also been issued in several Florida cities and counties.

 People with questions about the coronavirus should call the Florida Department of Health’s toll-free helpline 24 hours a day, seven days a week at 866-779-6121.